 Work the mixture with your fingers or a wooden spoon.
 It is recommended that you freeze the dough for 10-15 minutes before using.
 I admit, I did not have the time to do this and it turned out just fine.
 Be careful though because I believe the chilled topping helps prevent it from getting too brown in the oven.

 Spoon the topping over the top of your fruit mixture…put about a 1/2 inch layer on the top and lightly press down…sealing the fruit.
 Bake for 45-50 mins till warm and bubbly, and topping is golden.
 Let cool for 10 min before serving.

 Make these up to a couple days ahead and bake before serving.
 Or you could also bake ahead and reheat.

-mix the pears and lemon juice. add the rest of the ingredients in a bowl and taste.
-Add sugar if necessary. some berries are more tart and require a little more sugar.
+In a large bowl gently mix the pears and lemon juice, then add the rest of the filling ingredients and taste.
+Add sugar if necessary.
+Some berries are more tart and require a little more sugar.
 For a nice twist you could substitute a red wine for the lemon juice.
 You could also add a little bit of zest (orange or lemon)

-mix together sunning a wooden spoon or your fingers.
+To make the topping, mix topping ingredients together tin a medium bowl using a wooden spoon or your fingers.

 Fill baking dishes with pear and berry filling leaving room …about 3/4 inch at top for the topping.